zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 An **Elastic Fabric Adapter (EFA)** is a network device that you can attach to your Amazon EC2 instance to accelerate High Performance Computing (HPC) and machine learning applications.

+**Amazon QuickSight** is a cloud-scale business intelligence (BI) service that you can use to deliver easy-to-understand insights to the people who you work with, wherever they are.
+Amazon QuickSight connects to your data in the cloud and combines data from many different sources.
+In a single data dashboard, QuickSight can include AWS data, third-party data, big data, spreadsheet data, SaaS data, B2B data, and more.

+Here are some of the benefits of using Amazon QuickSight for analytics, data visualization, and reporting: ...

+> 例题
+>
+> A company hosts a data lake on AWS.
+The data lake consists of data in Amazon S3 and Amazon RDS for PostgreSQL.
+The company needs a reporting solution that provides data visualization and includes all the data sources within the data lake.
+Only the company's management team should have full access to all the visualizations.
+The rest of the company should have only limited access.
+> Which solution will meet these requirements?
+>
+> - A. Create an analysis in Amazon QuickSight.
+Connect all the data sources and create new datasets.
+Publish dashboards to visualize the data.
+Share the dashboards with the appropriate IAM roles.
+> - B. Create an analysis in Amazon QuickSight.
+Connect all the data sources and create new datasets.
+Publish dashboards to visualize the data.
+Share the dashboards with the appropriate users and groups.
+> - C. Create an AWS Glue table and crawler for the data in Amazon S3.
+Create an AWS Glue extract, transform, and load (ETL) job to produce reports.
+Publish the reports to Amazon S3.
+Use S3 bucket policies to limit access to the reports.
+> - D. Create an AWS Glue table and crawler for the data in Amazon S3.
+Use Amazon Athena Federated Query to access data within Amazon RDS for PostgreSQL.
+Generate reports by using Amazon Athena.
+Publish the reports to Amazon S3.
+Use S3 bucket policies to limit access to the reports.